-Most recent engagements include DON OTTAVIO Don Giovanniand FERRANDO Cosi fan tutte Longborough Festival, PRUNIER La Rondine for West Green Opera, FIRST PRIEST The Mask of Orpheus and REPORTER Orphée English National Opera, Vaughan Williams’s Serenade to Music BBC Scottish Symphony Orchestra at BBC Proms, TOM RAKEWELL The Rake’s Progress Gothenburg Symphony, TAMINO Die Zauberflöte Scottish Opera, Johann Strauss Gala tour Raymond Gubbay Ltd and WRITER Jack the Ripper (world premiere) English National Opera.
+Most recent engagements include Candide (title role) and MARCO The Gondoliers Scottish Opera, Cheryl Frances-Hoad’s Scenes from the Wild (world premiere) City of London Sinfonia, his Teatro dell’Opera di Roma debut in Dialogues des Carmélites, ANTHONY Sweeney Todd West Green Opera, TALUS Michael Zev Gordon’s Raising Icarus (world premiere) Birmingham Contemporary Music Group, DON OTTAVIO Don Giovanni and FERRANDO Longborough Festival, PRUNIER La Rondine West Green Opera, TUOMAS cover in Saariaho’s Innocence Royal Opera House, Covent Garden, as well as VICTORIN The Dead City, WRITER Jack the Ripper (world premiere), FIRST PRIEST The Mask of Orpheus and REPORTER Orphée English National Opera, Williams’s Serenade to Music BBC Scottish Symphony Orchestra at BBC Proms, TOM RAKEWELL The Rake’s Progress Gothenburg Symphony, TAMINO Die Zauberflöte Scottish Opera, and Johann Strauss Gala tour Raymond Gubbay Ltd.

-An avid chamber musician, William has performed many Lieder and song recitals, including at the Oxford Lieder Festival, Royal Albert Hall’s Elgar Room, and the Royal Overseas League, with repertoire including the major song cycles of Schubert, Schumann and Britten.
-He performs regularly in concert, and has sung at the Royal Festival Hall, The Barbican, St John’s Smith Square, Canterbury Cathedral and Snape Maltings, and has been broadcast on BBC Radio 3.
+William has performed concerts at the Oxford Lieder Festival, Royal Albert Hall’s Elgar Room, the Royal Overseas League, the Royal Festival Hall, The Barbican, St John’s Smith Square, and Canterbury Cathedral, and has been broadcast on BBC Radio 3.
+He was a National Opera Studio young artist sponsored by ENO, graduated from the Royal College of Music, and continues to study with Tim Evans-Jones.

 Email: margaret@atholestill.co.uk